Futureproof Your Business |Part One: Technology and People

 Attracting and Retaining Talent

 When deciding to pursue or accept a job, candidates will weigh up several factors, such as job requirements, location, benefits and salary.
 In recruiting and retaining staff, your goal is almost certainly to focus on attracting and keeping the top talent.
-It is widely recognised that the best candidates look for companies whose core values are aligned with theirs.
+It is widely recognized that the best candidates look for companies whose core values are aligned with theirs.
 This means that by aligning your technology with meaningful values, such as sustainability goals, social responsibility and professional development, you can attract and keep talent within your business.

 Recent research has uncovered that nearly 70% of employees say they would not work for a company without a strong purpose.
 Plus, a further 60% would take a pay cut to work at a purpose-driven company.
 This shows that employers should make their CSR (Corporate Social Responsibility) messaging clear to attract and retain skilled employees.